Akami Sushi

 • price 3 of 4

-There are a half-dozen ways to cut a fine meal at Arcadia’s Sushi Kisen, including the extremely affordable omakase experience at the counter, where I’ve enjoyed a dinner that rivals Sushi Kaneyoshi or Morihiro for less than half the price of either.
+Why we love it: There are a half-dozen ways to cut a fine meal at Arcadia’s Sushi Kisen, including the extremely affordable omakase experience at the counter, where I’ve enjoyed a dinner that rivals Sushi Kaneyoshi or Morihiro for less than half the price of either.
 Since the chef will tailor your meal to your preferences, I can’t give you an exact cost, but unless you’re especially hungry or ask for exclusively premium cuts like nodoguro (blackthroat sea perch) and fatty bluefin tuna, we’re talking well under $200 per head to leave more than satisfied.
-Chef Hiro Yamada also stocks an extensive selection of raw fish, so if you know exactly what you’re in the mood, you can also order a couple two-piece orders of those and call it a day.
-Either way, I recommend making a reservation for weekend evenings, though you can often call the day of and still find some availability at the bar.
+Chef Hiro Yamada also stocks an extensive selection of raw fish, so if you know exactly what you’re in the mood for, you can also ask for a couple two-piece orders of those and call it a day.
+Either way, I recommend making a reservation for weekend evenings, though you can try calling the day of to see if there’s availability at the bar.
 Sushi Kisen also does takeout and opens for lunch, if a midday omakase is more your speed.

 Advertising